 Frequently asked questions

-Here are the most frequently asked questions about MIG welding method that you may have an interest in:
+Here are the most frequently asked questions about the MIG welding method that you may have an interest in:

 Is MIG welding strong?